ajmaradiaga/ajmaradiaga.github.io/_posts/2017-6-20-Cervantes-2.0.md

 - Run 0007:
     Quixote or cost him his squire, unless indeed his wife might follow him Don Quixote bade Sancho he settled three days with open his heart in fixing his affections should comply with Preciosa

+### Potential Improvements

+There are two ways which we could improve the results of our model:
+- Larger text corpus.
+We can search for more Cervantes novels available in English or we can train our model to learn Spanish, as it would be more probable to find the novels in Spanish than English.
+- Train our 3 layer, 20 sequence length RNN further.
+As our model is bigger, we could train it longer and potentially could have better results.

 -------